Maharashtra Assembly Election 2019, Khed Alandi profile: Shiv Sena's Suresh Gore to take on NCP's Dilip Mohite - Firstpost

 Khed Alandi Assembly Election 2019 | The Election Commission of India (ECI) announced the dates for the Maharashtra and Haryana Assembly polls.
 Voting for the 288-member Maharashtra Assembly will be held on 21 October in a single phase.
 The counting of votes and final results will be declared on 24 October.
 The term of the Devendra Fadnavis-led current Maharashtra Assembly will end on 9 November.

-The notification and nomination process for the Assembly elections will be issued on 27 September.
-Candidates can file their nominations latest by 4 October.
-The scrutiny of nomination papers will be done on 5 October and the last date to withdraw candidature from the electoral battle is 7 October.
+The notification and nomination process for the Assembly election was issued on 27 September.
+Candidates filed their nominations latest by 4 October.
+The scrutiny of nomination papers was done on 5 October and the last date to withdraw candidature from the electoral battle was 7 October.
 A total of 95,473 polling stations will be set up for over 8.95 crore voters in Maharashtra.

 Click here for detailed coverage of Assembly Elections 2019